cryptDecoder/ansible-hands-on/README.md

         templates: Render a config file from a template
         get_url: Fetch an archive file from a URL
         git: Clone the source code repository
+    ## Handler Tasks
+        * Handler are special tasks that run at the end of a play if notfied by another task

+        if a configuration files gets changed notify a service restart task it needs to run.